 - It is customary to leave a tip at the end of your stay.
-The amount is up to you, but remember that a tip in convertible pesos could equal an entire month’s wages in Cuban pesos.
+The amount is up to you.
 Gifts such as toothpaste, deodorant, candies and crayons for the children are also appreciated.

 - Most hotels have computers you can access the internet on, but it’s very expensive and unreliable.
 We bought an hour of WiFi in Havana which timed out more than it worked.
 I’m not even kidding when I say it took almost an entire hour to send two emails.